-Living paycheck to paycheck — to put simply — is the worse.
+Living paycheck to paycheck — to put simply — is the worst.

 It just plain sucks.
 And many times during this time period, you feel hopeless and that there is no end insight.

 Besides the hopelessness, you also are putting emotional stress on yourself because you are trying to figure out how you’re going to pay your bills and have enough money until the next paycheck.

 Everyone has different financial situations and circumstances that may have caused the paycheck to paycheck lifestyle, but everyone has the potential to escape it.

 Below, I want to share more about fixing your financial health and some steps you can take to stop living for your next payday.

 Paycheck to Paycheck Statistics